pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ---------------------------------------------------

 The entire deployment requires the following applications to be used during the configuration process; therefore, you should prepare your local system with all of the applications before you start your deployment:
-- Helm
+- Helm (installed using Chocolatey, a Windows package manager application, or your preferred equivalent.)
-- kubectl
+- kubectl (installed using Chocolatey, a Windows package manager application, or your preferred equivalent.)
-- Docker
+- Docker (install using Docker for windows)
 - unzip (or an equivalent to extract files from .zip archive files.)
 - az cli (only for AKS deployments)
 - AWS IAM Authenticator for Kubernetes (only for EKS deployments)